Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Introduction

 \section{Introduction}

-The stages of the trade lifecycle include client onboarding, execution and post-trade.
-This paper focuses on post-trade, which refers to the back-office and middle-office activities after a trade is executed.
-These activities include matching, confirmation, trade enrichment, collateral and margin, trade settling, and certain lifecycle events and corporate actions.
-The post-trade industry is large (with an estimated \$20 billion total annual spending on post-trade processes \cite{boe-future-post-trade}) and complex (partly due to the incremental evolution of post-trade processes and technology over decades).
+The stages of the trade life cycle include client onboarding, execution and post-trade.
+This paper focuses on post-trade, which refers to the back- and middle-office activities after a trade is executed.
+These activities include matching, confirmation, trade enrichment, collateral and margin, trade settling and certain life-cycle events and corporate actions.
+The post-trade industry is large (with an estimated US\$20 billion total annual spending on post-trade processes \cite{boe-future-post-trade}) and complex (partly due to the incremental evolution of post-trade processes and technology over decades).
 There are significant opportunities to simplify and reduce costs.

-Here we aim to provide a design discussion of relevance to financial institutions.
-We consider some important industry problems and the corresponding potential industry solutions, including the use of the ISDA CDM \cite{isda-cdm-factsheet} and an authoritative data store (ADS).
-We then provide high-level descriptions with architecture diagrams to illustrate some of key adoption scenarios for both centralised and decentralised models, with the intention of conveying a sense of the variety of architectural options in this design space.
-We hope the topics raised in this paper will stimulate discussion and look forward to continuing industry collaboration on ADSs and the CDM.
+Here, we aim to provide a design discussion of relevance to financial institutions, trade associations, fintechs and official institutions.
+We consider some important industry problems (inconsistent processes, inconsistent data and duplicated data), which have become key obstacles to improving post-trade efficiency.
+We then identify the corresponding potential industry solutions, including the use of the International Swaps and Derivatives Association (ISDA) Common Domain Model (CDM) \cite{isda-cdm-factsheet} and an authoritative data store (ADS).
+We also provide high-level descriptions with architecture diagrams to illustrate some of the key adoption scenarios for financial institutions, with the intention of conveying a sense of the variety of architectural options for both centralized and decentralized models in this design space.
+We hope the topics raised in this paper will stimulate discussion and we look forward to continuing industry collaboration on ADSs and the CDM.